miukimiu/eui/wiki/creating-components-manually.md

 <EuiText color="danger"><!-- Raw HTML content --></EuiText>
 ```

-- When a component requires a specific element to wrap the `children` use the element in the snippet.
+- The snippet should illustrate when a component requires its children to be wrapped with specific elements.

 ``` js
 <EuiCallOut>